 Conclusion about safe cleaning products

 In conclusion, to determine if a product is safe, we must always read the ingredients.
-The Branch Basics all-purpose concentrate’s ingredients put it into the category of green cleaning products.
+The Branch Basics all-purpose concentrate’s ingredients put it into the category of truly safe cleaning products.
 You can buy it on the Branch Basics website.
-Please use the discount code READ15 to get 15% off through the end of August 2020.
+Please use the discount code READ15 to get 15% off.
 Also, there are many other toxic-free options for household and cosmetic products in my Shop.
 In addition, if you are considering a purchase but are not sure about the ingredients, I can assist you in making your decision via a private consultation.

 Let's start creating a healthy home today!